-Anyone At Home celebrates the lived experience of design.
+Anyone At Home celebrates our lived experience.

 It was developed as design research platform dedicated to exploring the integral role of design in our daily lives and homes.